-- DIIS and DFAT representatives attended the EITI Board meeting 28-29 June 2018 in Berlin, Germany.
+The Department of Industry, Innovation and Science and the Department of Foreign Affairs and Trade representatives attended the EITI Board meeting 28-29 June 2018 in Berlin, Germany.

 Government: Department of Industry, Innovation and Science; Department of Foreign Affairs and Trade, Australian Taxation Office, Department of the Treasury, state and territory governments.